lahirunirmalx/VoltMaster/README.md

 ## **Update - 2**
-Basic voltage measurement has been successfully implemented, and a new attenuation front-end has been added.

-The design has been updated to include two displays: a single-row, 10-digit hexadecimal display for voltage readings, and a 20-digit pixel-based display for menu interactions and mathematical functions.
+Basic voltage measurement has been successfully implemented, and a new attenuation front-end has been added. also divider netwok has been change to 1:22 to have some hedspace for the ADC 2.5v internal ref The design has been updated to include two displays: a single-row, 10-digit hexadecimal display for voltage readings, and a 20-digit pixel-based display for menu interactions and mathematical functions.

 A new 4x3 keypad and rotary encoder have also been added for improved menu navigation.